Downlink/test/Readme.md

 ![]()
 ###  Raspberry Pi peripheral access (GPIO, I2C, SPI and PWM). <a name="rpi-peripheral-access"></a>
-This module is also using *array-gpio* for Raspberry Pi peripheral access (GPIO, I2C, SPI and PWM).

-You may need to install it as a separate module for Raspberry Pi devices.
+For projects requiring raspberry pi peripheral access such as GPIO, I2C, SPI and PWM, you will need to install *array-gpio* as a separate module.
 ```js
 $ npm install array-gpio
 ```